ronf/asyncssh/docs/api.rst

 Supported Algorithms
 ====================

-Algorithms can be specified as either an list of exact algorithm names or as a string of comma-separated algorithm names that may optionally include wildcards.
-A '*' in a name matches zero or more characters and a '?' matches exactly one character.
+Algorithms can be specified as either a list of exact algorithm names or as a string of comma-separated algorithm names that may optionally include wildcards.
+An '*' in a name matches zero or more characters and a '?' matches exactly one character.

 When specifying algorithms as a string, it can also be prefixed with '^'